50 Questions You Must Ask to Evaluate the Quality of Your Website

 13. Does the Website Use a Responsive Design?

-Gone are the days of separate mobile websites (you know, the sites that use subdomains for the mobile site: “mobile.example.com” or “m.example.com”).
+Gone are the days of separate websites for mobile (you know, the sites that use subdomains for the mobile site: “mobile.example.com” or “m.example.com”).

-Thanks to responsive design technologies, this is no longer necessary.
+Thanks to responsive design, this is no longer necessary.

-Instead, the modern method is to utilize HTML 5 and CSS 3 Media Queries to create a responsive design.
+Instead, the modern method utilizes HTML 5 and CSS 3 Media Queries to create a responsive design.

 This is even more important with the arrival of Google’s mobile-first index.